phin3has/mailoney/README.md

  - [ ] Add modules for EXIM, Microsoft, others
  - [ ] Build in Error Handling
  - [ ] Add a Daemon flag to background process.
+ - [ ] Secure this by not requiring elevated perms, port forward from port 25.